JesseSegall/ShutterLights/Boats & Logs Studio_ShutterLights_readme.txt

 3. Patrick
     a.
 Player Abilities
         i.
-Created scripts to modify the characters jump height and speed ii.
+Created scripts to modify the character’s jump height and speed ii.
 Created the orbs that allow the player to gain these abilities iii.
-Created ui elements to track these power ups and there duration iv.
-Assisted with orb respawning and placement.
+Created UI elements to track these power-ups and their duration iv.
+Assisted with orb respawning and placement
     b.
-UI elements
+UI Elements
         i.
-Created the pause ui elements, with buttons and functionality, allowing for restart, resume, and quit ii.
-Created a light status bar that keeps track of our players health.
+Created the pause UI elements, with buttons and functionality for restart, resume, and quit ii.
+Created a light status bar that keeps track of the player’s health
     c.
 Player Design
         i.
-Created player design using existing mesh.
-Added light source that demonstrates health. ii.
-Created script that updates light based on players health.
+Created player design using existing mesh; added a light source that visually represents health ii.
+Created script that updates the light source based on player health
-	c.
+    d.
 Start and End Scene
         i.
-Created the start scene when the game loads, adding art, music, and buttons to start the game ii.
-Created the end scene that is displayed when the boss level is finished.
-With a restart button to start the game again.
+Created the start scene with art, music, and a start game button ii.
+Created the end scene triggered after boss level completion, including a restart button
-	d.
+    e.
 Bug Fixes
         i.
-Minor bug fixes such as player death and health reset ii.
-Camera fixes so that it doesnt go through walls.
+Fixed bugs related to player death and health reset ii.
+Resolved camera issues such as clipping through walls
-	e.
-Design changes
+    f.
+Design Changes
         i.
-Added design elements to improve play feel, such as a platform to show where the player can stand to load next scene ii.
-Light orbs to guide the player to their destination.
+Added design elements like platforms to show loading zones for next scenes ii.
+Implemented light orbs to guide the player through the game
+    g.
+Boss Room Enhancements
+        i.
+Edited lighting and structure to prevent the player from falling ii.
+Updated boss appearance with a new skin and animation set iii.
+Added new AI states for the boss to chase the player iv.
+Fixed bugs with gates and room logic
+    h.
+Main Room Design
+        i.
+Enhanced room interactivity by adding design assets, such as starting room to segment off the player ii.
+Blocked off unused exits
+		iii.
+Added images and lights to improve game feel iv.
+Added additional buildings and treasures to the main room for exploration
+    i.
+Room 1 Enhancements
+        i.
+Created a secondary path including rotating items, platforms, and spinning donuts ii.
+Added spike traps that damage the player iii.
+Fixed bugs like random spawning and lack of death triggers
+    j.
+Score & Progression System
+        i.
+Created a score system, timer, and supporting scripts ii.
+Added collectible trophies that increase player score
+    k.
+Tutorial & Gate Logic
+        i.
+Implemented gate control logic that responds to tutorial completion ii.
+Added decorative wall art assets for better game feel
+    l.
+Room 1 Moving Assets
+        i.
+Scripted movement logic for dynamic room elements
+	m.
+ScriptsScripts Created: AmmoPickup.cs, AxisRotator.cs, CircularMovement.cs, Collectible.cs,
+		CylinderRotator.cs, MovingPlatform.cs, MovingSpike.cs, OpenGate.cs, PlayerShooting.cs, ScoreManager.cs,
+		TorusGenerator.cs, FlickeringLight.cs, HighJumpOrb.cs, LightOrbRespawn.cs, SpeedBoostOrb.cs, ElapsedTime.cs,
+		PauseMenuManager.cs, StartScreenManager.cs

 4. Tao
 	a.
 3D Modeling and design for MainRoom and the BossRoom